osdldbt/dbt3/doc/dbt3.rst

 Query Templates
 ---------------

-The TPC-H DBGEN tool kit includes the official query syntax for TPC-H queries.
+The TPC-H Tools includes the official query syntax for the benchmarks in `dbgen/queries`.
+DBT-3's `dbt3-build-dbgen` script populates the TPC-H Tools subdirectory with query templates for the databases it supports from DBT-3's `queries` directory.

-The tester can substitute DBT-3 queries with TPC-H queries and alter the syntax to fit other databases.
-A set of query syntax for SAP DB, PostgreSQL, MySQL, and MariaDB are included in the kit in the directory `dbt3/queries`.
-Some of the queries are modified for database specific syntax.
+For example the PostgreSQL queries are in DBT-3 `queries/pgsql` and is copied to TPC-H Tools' `dbgen/queries/pgsql` when `dbt3-build-dbgen` is executed.

 -----
 Setup